marzun9620/Automation-Test-exercise/README.md

 # Automation-Test-exercise
-Making a e-commerce site testing fully automated using Playwright.
+Making an e-commerce site testing fully automated using Playwright.